dbos-inc/dbos-docs/docs/python/examples/ai-starter.md

 </article>

 <article className="col col--6">
 Next, to run this app, you need an OpenAI developer account.
-Obtain an API key [here](https://platform.openai.com/api-keys) and set up a payment method for your account [here](https://platform.openai.com/account/billing/overview).
-LlamaIndex uses the `gpt-3.5-turbo` model by default.
+Obtain an API key [here](https://platform.openai.com/api-keys).
 Set the API key as an environment variable.
 </article>

 <article className="col col--6">